 - travel anxiety (if injury was caused by a car accident).

-The Importance of Seeking Medical Care Following a Rear-End Collision
+The Importance of Seeking Medical Care Following an Accident

 Directly following any car accident, no matter how minor it seems, you should seek medical care.
 A neck injury that is left untreated can result in serious consequences, causing a wide range of health issues: Even if you visit the emergency room following a car accident and the doctor sends you home, if any new symptoms develop, or the symptoms you are experiencing worsen, you should seek medical attention right away.